 Rock Dusts (or Stonemeal)

-Containing a blend of different powdered rocks, when mixed with the soil its mineral content is slowly released, revitalizing overworked soils and stimulating microbial activity.
+Containing a blend of different powdered rocks, its mineral content is slowly released when mixed with soil, revitalizing overworked soils and stimulating microbial activity.

 Used as a soil amendment and fertilizer, it has the consistency of sand but 10 times the moisture absorption.
 Green Sand is mined from deposits of minerals that were originally part of the ocean floor.
 It is a natural source of potash, along with iron, magnesium, silica and as many as 30 other trace minerals.
 It may also be used to loosen heavy, clay soils.